Graduate Teaching Assistants

 Graduate Service Assistants

 Graduate service assistants typically work in one of the administrative or service offices of WVU.
 Service assistants work in positions that are related to their program of study and that contribute to their educational experience.
-Graduate service assistants may be appointed at any time, but will only receive a waiver of University tuition and student health insurance if they are appointed by the end of the fifth week of classes in the fall or spring term.
+Graduate service assistants may be appointed at any time, but may only receive a tuition waiver and health insurance for a fall or spring term in which they are appointed by the fifth week of the term.